 Graduate study in Agricultural Economics at Oklahoma State University provides intensive training in the application of economic theory and quantitative methods to the economic problems of food and agricultural industries, natural resources and environmental issues.
-The program of study includes a core of courses for the M.S., M.Ag., and Ph.D. to assure that all students obtain a satisfactory background in the various areas of the field.
+The program of study includes a core of courses for the M.S., Master in Agriculture with a specialization in agribusiness M. Ag., and Ph.D. to assure that all students obtain a satisfactory background in the various areas of the field.

 The broad background enables students to consider a wide variety of jobs upon completion of the degree as well as in future years.
-The desired specialization is normally obtained through the selection of electives and a thesis/ dissertation topic.
+The desired specialization is normally obtained through the selection of electives and a thesis/dissertation topic.